alexle/alexle.github.com/_pages/about.md

 <h3>Contact</h3>

-You can reach me on [Instagram](https://instagram.com/alextrle) or by email at alex.csm@gmail.com
+You can reach me at alexcsm@gmail.com

 [1]: /change-one-word
 [2]: /easy-life-overrated